wentout/mnemonica/TypeScript.md

 ```

 And indeed it is necessary to make type annotations for `define`.
 There is almost no way somebody would be glad reading it's interface if it wouldn't be so.
 Therefore it just checks that provided constructor function is `:CallableFunction` and provided typename is `:string`.
 And we can mark `TypeClass` and  `typeClassInstance` with necessary type annotations.
 And we can pass `this` definition argument to constructor function.
-Combining all three we will get all that is necessary for full type annotation.
+Combining all three we will get all that is necessary for full support of type annotations.

 ```js